A Spirited History

 It is this natural setting and agricultural history that inspired the community’s green spaces and harvest lifestyle.
 Learn more about that here.

-It’s not just citrus that’s a hallmark of the city—Santa Paul was also once the early film capital of California.
+It’s not just citrus that’s a hallmark of the city—Santa Paula was also once the early film capital of California.
 Filmmaker Gaston Méliès—older brother of cinematic pioneer Georges Méliès—produced a number of movies beginning in 1911, but by 1915 the action had shifted to Hollywood.
 Its cinematic history was not lost, however.
 In the ensuing years, Santa Paula has hosted a number of movies, commercials and television shows thanks to its retro ’50s downtown and bygone landmarks like its celebrated orchards, ranches and oilfields dating back to the late 1800s.

 With a history inspired by the landscape and notable points of interest, Santa Paula is a place to be experienced.
 And at Harvest at Limoneira, you’re always a part of the story.